 We have created and maintained a strict system of written directives and standards that clearly define our lines of authority.
 This system also demonstrates our agency's commitment to excellence in leadership, resource management and service delivery.
 This allows government officials more confidence in our ability to operate efficiently and to meet community needs.

-In addition to the duties listed above, Captain Wilson is also responsible for the triennial staff inspection process, he coordinates the first line supervisor promotional process and arranges the annual department award ceremony.
+In addition to the duties listed above, Captain Eaton is also responsible for the triennial staff inspection process, he coordinates the first line supervisor promotional process and arranges the annual department award ceremony.
 He also assists the Professional Standards Sergeant with internal investigations of citizen complaints.
 To contact Captain Eaton, you may call his office.